UtMiLa/jmusic-model/src/selection/thoughts.md

 * What happens to selections when elements are added/removed/changed in model?
 * * in other programs, selections disappear when editing
+* * this appears to be the easiest
 * How should music elements be uniquely identified?
 * What if one tries to select only a part of a variable/funcion?
 Or only a part of a long note?